Who-Am-Idk/4BRoboticsTeam1/README.md

 ![Diagram](https://github.com/Who-Am-Idk/4BRoboticsTeam1/blob/main/images/diagram.jpg?raw=true)

 ## Objective:
-Create the fastest robot.
+Create the fastest robot in this class.

-## Features -- Maybe.
+## Build
-Slim, Four wheeled robot

-Transmission

-Update this!!
+Slim, long rectangular build using gear ratios & a two gear transmission.

+We will use a two gear transmission, first gear for torque and acceleration, second gear for maximum speed.